The U.S. Trade Deficit and How It Hurts the Economy

 The Primary Trading Partners

-The primary U.S. trading partners are China ($636 billion total trade), Canada ($582 billion), Mexico ($557 billion).
+The primary U.S. trading partners are China, with a total trade of $636 billion; Canada, with $582 billion; and Mexico, with $557 billion.
 The trade deficit with China is $375 billion.
 It's responsible for 66 percent of the total U.S. deficit in goods.
 The other U.S. trading partners don't create much of a deficit.

 How Changes in the Dollar's Value Affects the Trade Deficit